microsoft/psi/topics/Overview.SpeechAndLanguage.md

 The component posts final and partial recognition results represented by the `SpeechRecognitionResult` object on the `Out` and `PartialRecognitionResults` streams respectively.

-Note that the `BingSpeechRecognizerConfiguration.SubscriptionKey` configuration parameter is required in order to use the Bing speech recognition service.
-A subscription may be obtained [by registering here](https://www.microsoft.com/cognitive-services/en-us/speech-api).
+Note that the `SubscriptionKey` and `Region` configuration parameters are required in order to use the speech recognition service.
+A subscription may be obtained [by registering here](https://azure.microsoft.com/en-us/try/cognitive-services/?api=speech-services).

-#### Recognition modes

-The `BingSpeechRecognizer` component supports one of 3 recognition modes which may be specified in the `BingSpeechRecognizerConfiguration.Mode` configuration parameter.
-If unspecified, the default mode is `Interactive`.

-- **Interactive** - Supports short requests or commands to the system, typically 2 to 3 seconds long.
-- **Dictation** - Supports longer utterances recited to the system, for example for speech-to-text applications.
-- **Conversation** - In this mode, users are engaged in human-to-human conversation.

-In dictation and conversation modes, the Bing Speech Service does not return partial results.
-Instead, the service returns stable phrase results after silence boundaries in the audio stream.
-Microsoft might enhance the speech protocol to improve the user experience in these continuous recognition modes.

 ## Voice activity detection